cryptpad/chainpad-server/README.md

 Once you have a webserver up and running, you can start developing an application.

-See [MANUAL.md](./MANUAL.md) for a quick tutorial building an example application.
+Documentation and guides for building such an application are available in our [Realtime-Handbook](https://github.com/xwiki-labs/realtime-handbook).

 ## License